Deep Frequency Filtering for Domain Generalization: Introduction

-The spatial mask above is learned in an end-to-end manner with a lightweight attention module, which is instance-adaptive.
+The attention map above is learned in an end-to-end manner using a lightweight module, which is instance-adaptive.
 As indicated in \cite{xu2018understanding,wang2020high}, low-frequency components are relatively easier to be generalized than high-frequency ones while high-frequency components are commonly exploited to trade robustness for accuracy.
-Although observed consistently over different instances, this phenomenon does not mean that high-frequency components have the same proportion in different samples or have the same degree of effects on the generalization capability.
+Although this phenomenon can be observed consistently over different instances, it does not mean that high-frequency components have the same proportion in different samples or have the same degree of effects on the generalization ability.
 Thus, we experimentally compare the effectiveness of task-wise filtering with that of instance-adaptive filtering.
-Here, the task-wise filtering uses the same mask shared over all instances while the instance-adaptive filtering uses unshared masks.
-We find the former also works but is inferior to our proposed design by a clear margin.
-However, as analyzed in \cite{chi2020fast}, the spectral transform theory \cite{katznelson2004introduction} shows that updating a single value in the frequency domain globally affects all original data before FFT, rendering frequency representation as a global feature complementary to the local features learned through regular convolutions.
-Thus, we valuate the effectiveness of our proposed \ours based on a two branch architecture is introduced in \cite{katznelson2004introduction} to exploit the complementarity of features in the frequency and original domains.
-In particular, we adopt our proposed \ours to the spectral transformer branch of this architecture.
+Here, the task-wise filtering uses a shared mask over all instances while the instance-adaptive filtering uses unshared masks.
+We find the former one also works but is inferior to our proposed design by a clear margin.
+As analyzed in \cite{chi2020fast}, the spectral transform theory \cite{katznelson2004introduction} shows that updating a single value in the frequency domain globally affects all original data before FFT, rendering frequency representation as a global feature complementary to the local features learned through regular convolutions.
+Thus, a two-branch architecture named Fast Fourier Convolution (FFC) is introduced in \cite{katznelson2004introduction} to exploit the complementarity of features in the frequency and original domains with an efficient ensemble.
+To evaluate the effectiveness of our proposed \ours, we choose this two-branch architecture as a base architecture and apply our proposed frequency filtering mechanism to its spectral transform branch.
+Note that FFC provides an effective implementation for frequency-space convolution while we introduce a novel frequency-space attention mechanism.
+We evaluate and demonstrate our effectiveness on top of it.